Vardot/varbase-docs/manual-update.md

          /var/www/html/projects/example/themes/custom/
          /var/www/html/projects/example/modules/custom/
          /var/www/html/projects/example/sites/default
+         so on ...
+         like contributed modules which we had theme added while working on the project.

     And we opened a the terminal console window
     And we changed directory to our project folder cd /var/www/html/projects/example in Linux